 In the 1980s, the United States saw a significant reduction in alcohol-involved crashes due to lowering the legal driving limit to 0.08 blood alcohol concentration, increasing the minimum legal drinking age to 21 and instituting educational campaigns about the dangers of drinking and driving.

 However, for more than 20 years, drivers with alcohol concentrations at or above 0.08 have remained involved in about one-third of all traffic fatalities in the U.S. That's about 10,000 lives lost every year.

 To reduce this toll, the National Safety Council supports:

 The legal alcohol concentration limit in all states is 0.08.
-Research shows that for the majority of drivers, driving performance has deteriorated significantly at this level.
+Research shows that for the majority of drivers, driving performance deteriorates significantly at this level.

 However, the current U.S. culture regarding driving and alcohol is not supportive of lowering driving limits for all adult drivers.
 And despite drivers' views of drinking and driving as a very serious threat, more than one in eight drivers admit to driving in the past year when they thought they were close to or over the legal limit.